beydiB/kana-quizz/README.md

 ## TODO

-In the future, I plan to add a vocabulary quizz for the most used words Kana-Quizz to further enhance your Japanese language learning experience.
+In the future, I plan to add a vocabulary quizz for the top 1000 most used words to further enhance your Japanese language learning experience.

 I hope you enjoy using Kana-Quizz and find it useful in your language learning journey!